-After review of the ADOH WAP training policy and its compliance with 10 CFR 440 and WPN 22-4, ADOH has determined several changes to the Training and Technical Assistance Policies and Procedures should be made in order to be fully compliant with DOE requirements.
+After review of the ADOH WAP training policy and its compliance with 10 CFR 440.23 and WPN 22-4, ADOH has determined several changes to the Training and Technical Assistance Policies and Procedures should be made in order to be fully compliant with DOE requirements.
 DOE Monitoring indicated a lack of comprehensive training.
 However, after further review ADOH was able to demonstrate that comprehensive training was provided.
 However, the training provided was not sufficiently tracked per DOE requirements.
 ADOH is currently working with the Southwest Building Science Training Center (SWBSTC) to re-organize and reinvigorate the Training and Technical Assistance Policies and Procedures to rectify this concern.
 SWBSTC is researching an effective tracking system for ADOH approval and the new system should be in place within the next year.
-Due to the COVID pandemic, in-person training has not been available or has been extremely limited however, ADOH and SWBSTC are working together to develop virtual training and individualized training opportunities where applicable.
+Due to the COVID pandemic, inperson training had not been available however, ADOH and SWBSTC are working together to develop virtual training and individualized training opportunities where applicable.

 For training purposes, ADOH in partnership with SWBSTC will conduct an Audit and Energy Model Review training class (Weatherization for Admins 102) that will result in a certificate of completion.
-Still under development, the course will be mandatory with refresher training every two (2) or three (3) years.
+The course will be mandatory with refresher training every two (2) or three (3) years.
 All sub-grantees will be required to send at least one employee through the training along with all in house auditor staff.
-For Sub-grantees that use outside contractors, the contractor's employees that provide the audit service will be required to complete the training course.
-Sub-grantee completion of Audit and Energy Model Review training will provide the understanding and ability to effectively review audits and energy modeling to eliminate errors and omissions before the Energy Modeling is submitted to ADOH for review and/or approval by the Energy Specialist/Principle Investigator.
-The Auditing Training and Certification will primarily meet (Tier 2) Specific training requirements but will also include some (Tier 1) Comprehensive training curricula.
+For Subgrantees that use outside contractors, the contractor's employees that provide the audit service will be required to complete the training course.
+Sub-grantee completion of Audit and Energy Model Review training will provide the understanding and ability to effectively review audits and energy modeling to eliminate errors and omissions before the Energy Modeling is submitted to ADOH for review and/or approval by the Energy Specialist or Principle Investigator.
+The Auditing, Training, and Certification will primarily meet (Tier 2) Specific training requirements but will also include some (Tier 1) Comprehensive training curricula.
 ADOH anticipates the new Auditing Training and Certification will be available in the next six (6) to nine (9) months.
 Sub-grantees will complete the training first with their contractors to follow, provided adequate training funds are available and budgets allow.
 Refresher training will ensure that the Sub-grantee and Contractor weatherization practitioners are receiving the most relevant training that is up to date with changing regulations and weatherization standards.
 ADOH is also working in partnership with SWBSTC to develop a better Comprehensive Training policy that will better address the needs of the state, sub-grantees and weatherization contractors and will more closely align with the individual JTA's.
 The new policy will minimize removing contractors from the field to attend training not relevant to their specific expertise and position but still provide for JTA crossover training.
 A cycle of training offerings will be developed to go along with the new Comprehensive Training policy.
-Individual JTA training that does not cross over into other JTAs will be added into the schedule of training offerings and may also be conducted in the field following the approved IREC accredited curriculum.
+Individual JTA training that does not cross over into other JTAs will be added into the schedule of training offerings.